nekonugget/didnt-rtfm/README.md

 # didnt-rtfm
-crawler for doc pages in order to get api endpoints
+crawler for doc pages in order to get api endpoints, urls, or maybe even passwords ..?